ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 </div>
 ```

-Ember comes with strong _[conventions]\(TODO: link to conventions)_ and sensible defaults — if we were starting from scratch, we wouldn't mind the default `/contact` URL.
+Ember comes with strong _conventions_ and sensible defaults — if we were starting from scratch, we wouldn't mind the default `/contact` URL.
 However, if the defaults don't work for us, it is no problem at all to customize Ember for our needs!

 Once you have added the route and the template above, we should have the new page available to us at `http://localhost:4200/getting-in-touch`.

 <!-- TODO: screenshot? -->

 We just put so much effort into making these pages, we need to make sure people can find them!
-The way we do that on the web is by using _[hyperlinks]\(TODO: link to hyperlinks)_, or _links_ for short.
+The way we do that on the web is by using _hyperlinks_, or _links_ for short.

 Since Ember offers great support for URLs out-of-the-box, we _could_ just link our pages together using the `<a>` tag with the appropriate `href`.
-However, clicking on those links would require the browser to make a _[full-page refresh]\(TODO: link to full page refresh)_, which means that it would have to make a trip back to the server to fetch the page, and then load everything from scratch again.
+However, clicking on those links would require the browser to make a _full-page refresh_, which means that it would have to make a trip back to the server to fetch the page, and then load everything from scratch again.

 With Ember, we can do better than that!
 Instead of the plain-old `<a>` tag, Ember provides an alternative called `<LinkTo>`.
 For example, here is how you would use it on the pages we just created: